16.3 Urinary Tract Infection

 Interventions

 Antibiotics are prescribed for urinary tract infections.
-Nurses provide important patient education to patients with a UTI, such as the importance of finishing their antibiotic therapy as prescribed, even if they begin to feel better after a few days.
-Patients should also be encouraged to drink extra fluids to help flush bacteria from the urinary tract.
-Additional patient education regarding preventing future UTIs includes the following:
+Nurses provide important health teaching to clients with a UTI, such as the importance of finishing their antibiotic therapy as prescribed, even if they begin to feel better after a few days, to minimize the risk of developing antibiotic-resistant microorganisms.
+Clients should also be encouraged to drink extra fluids to help flush bacteria from the urinary tract.
+Additional health teaching regarding preventing future UTIs includes the following[5]:

 • Stay well-hydrated and urinate regularly.

-• Teach females to wipe front to back.[5]
+• Teach females to wipe front to back to minimize contamination of the urethra with bacteria from the anus.

 License